 Friday, October 20

 Self-care can be a powerful antidote to stress and burnout.
 It can provide inner ballast to help withstand the harms caused by social media or imposter syndrome linked to white supremacy and patriarchy.
 Join Christine Wong Yap in this participatory workshop to co-create a Self-Care Card Deck.
 You do NOT need to be an artist to participate, and this workshop is open to all.
-Participation is limited, so please sign up using this form.

 Join Chris Freeman to explore his journey from artist, skateboarder, and fabricator to artist / gallery director, with a focus on community enrichment through the arts.
 Discussion to follow focusing on community dynamics within the discipline of painting, and alumni experiences finding communities post-graduation.